accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 #### CAPTCHA

 A CAPTCHA is a test used to distinguish a human user from a computer.
 The test often uses graphic elements containing distorted text, mixed with other shapes or using altered colour schemes, which the user is asked to retype.
-Other forms of CAPTCHA may be based on logical questions or sound bites.
+Other forms of CAPTCHA may be based on logical questions or sound clips.

 W3C provides full documentation on the accessibility of this type of test: [Inaccessibility of CAPTCHA](https://www.w3.org/TR/turingtest/).